 He taught Alexander that the only way he could be better than democracy, as a king, was if he were more intelligent than the average person.
 Only then could he justify his rule.

-- Do you think it is a good idea to educate leaders as much as possible if they are going to be the ones affecting our lives?
+- Do you think educating leaders as much as possible is a good idea if they will affect our lives?

-It was particuarly important in Alexander's case because he wanted to go far beyond the borders of Greece in pursuit of glory.
+It was essential in Alexander's case because he wanted to go far beyond the borders of Greece in pursuit of glory.